rapid7/insightconnect-workflows/workflows/InsightIDR_Create_Issue_in_Jira/help.md

 # Requirements

-Admin access to InsightIDR and InsightConnect
+* Admin access to InsightIDR
-API and account credentials for Jira
+* API and account credentials for Jira

 # Documentation